sasabosnic/rgz/ref/mp.md

 much overall
 communication](https://twitter.com/search?q=from:@romanzolotarev+@openbsdams).

-I have come to know Roman as a very positive, passionate and detailed oriented person.
+I have come to know Roman as a very positive, passionate and detail-oriented person.
 All qualities I appreciate a lot in people.
 It is always a pleasure having discussions with Roman even though we are miles apart.

 You can find me on Twitter or contact me via email.